pffy/decoy-app/README.md

 $ gcloud app deploy -q
 ```

+Pretty cool, huh!

+We discussed this additional automation as a preview of what is possible with the Google Cloud Plaform CLI.

+At this point, the extra commands in this section are optional, but they show human interaction can be minimized for better productivity.

-We discussed these additional automation options as part of this lesson, but they are completely option at this point.
-In later lessons, we will implement more scritping with less human interaction, which can be used in different business contexts and operating environments.
+In later lessons, we will implement more shell scritping with less human interaction and more flexibility.

 ## Conclusion